Cascades Raptor Center

 The Cascades Raptor Center is a nature center and wildlife hospital in Eugene, Oregon that specializes in raptor rehabilitation.
-As of November 2020, permanent inhabitants of the center include 37 individual birds from 21 species.
+As of March 2025, permanent inhabitants of the center include 30 individual birds from 21 species.

 History

 The Cascades Raptor Center was founded in 1987 as a 501c3 non-profit nature center and wildlife hospital, initially taking birds to schools and public events, but not allowing visitors.
 In early 1994 the center was moved to its current location, and it is now open to the public.
 The center specializes in rescuing, rehabilitating, and releasing sick, injured and orphaned birds back to the wild when possible, and providing a long term habitat for some that cannot be released into the wild because of their injuries or imprinting on humans.

 Animals

-The center is permanent home to about 50 individual birds representing 30 native species of raptors.
+The center is permanent home to about 30 individual birds representing 21 native species of raptors.
 In 2014, nearly 300 injured birds were treated at the center.
-Species at the center represent most of the raptor species found in Oregon and include barn owl, barred owl, burrowing owl, great horned owl, snowy owl, western screech owl, northern saw-whet owl, turkey vulture, bald eagle, golden eagle, osprey, ferruginous hawk, northern goshawk, northern harrier, red-shouldered hawk, red-tailed hawk, rough-legged hawk, Swainson's hawk, American kestrel, merlin, gyrfalcon, and peregrine falcon, as well as the nonnative Eurasian eagle-owl and Saker falcon.
+Species at the center represent most of the raptor species found in Oregon and include barn owl, barred owl, great horned owl, western screech owl, turkey vulture, bald eagle, golden eagle, ferruginous hawk, northern goshawk, northern harrier, red-tailed hawk, Swainson's hawk, American kestrel, merlin, gyrfalcon, and peregrine falcon, as well as the nonnative Eurasian eagle-owl and Saker falcon.